BrandonTang89/bdd_engine/README.md

 - `colours.h` contains the colour codes for terminal output
 - `main.cpp` contains the main function
 - `repl.h/cpp` contains the REPL interface/implementation
+- `engine_exceptions.h` contains the custom exceptions for the lexer, parser, and walker

 # Building and Dependencies